hannojg/react-native-rlottie/README.md

 ## Usage

-Wew try to be as close to the [lottie-react-native](https://github.com/lottie-react-native/lottie-react-native) implementation API, so you can use this library as drop-in replacement.
+We try to be as close to the [lottie-react-native](https://github.com/lottie-react-native/lottie-react-native) implementation API, so you can use this library as drop-in replacement.

 So loading a local animation really is the same: